'Lots Of Screaming': Witness Recalls Moment Father, 2 Children Plunged 15 Feet From Camelback Chairlift

 Mackie says Camelback ski patrol quickly arrived to help.
 The lift remains closed as officials from the ski resort say they are working with state authorities to investigate how this happened.

-“It’s definitely something I don’t want to live again,” Mackie said.MORE NEWS: Officer-Involved Shooting Outside Convenience Store In Hamilton Township Sends Suspect To Hospital
+“It’s definitely something I don’t want to live again,” Mackie said.MORE NEWS: Trial Review Board Raises Concerns About AstraZeneca Vaccine Data

 The family was taken to the hospital.
 Their names and conditions have not been released.